My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Witness majestic blue whales, sperm whales, and dolphins in their natural habitat through whale and dolphin watching in Ponta Delgada.

-For a luxurious yet nature-immersed stay in the Azores, Santa Barbara Eco-Beach Resort on São Miguel Island is an unforgettable experience.
+For a luxurious yet nature-immersed stay in the Azores, visit Santa Barbara Eco-Beach Resort on São Miguel Island.
 Nestled between the island’s volcanic hills and the Atlantic Ocean, this eco-friendly retreat offers stunning views and direct access to Santa Bárbara Beach.
 The resort’s minimalist wooden villas blend seamlessly with the natural surroundings, creating a peaceful and private escape.
-I stayed in a sea-view villa and woke up to the sound of crashing waves—an unbeatable way to start the day.
+I stayed in a sea-view villa and woke up to the sound of crashing waves.
+What a way to start the day!

-Beyond the relaxing atmosphere, the resort offers top-notch amenities, including an infinity pool, a wellness spa, and a restaurant serving locally sourced cuisine.
+Beyond the relaxing atmosphere, the resort offers top-notch amenities.
+This includes an infinity pool, a wellness spa, and a restaurant serving locally sourced cuisine.
 Guests can try activities like surfing, yoga, or guided hikes to nearby Sete Cidades and Lagoa do Fogo.
 Whether you’re here for adventure or relaxation, Santa Barbara Eco-Beach Resort provides the perfect balance of comfort and nature.

 Discover luxury and nature at the Santa Barbara Eco-Beach Resort: An elegant 4-star escape seamlessly integrated with the Atlantic landscape.